Sugar Rush (British TV series): Broadcast

 The first series was broadcast in 2005 on Channel 4, at 10:50 p.m, but would sometimes air later due to Big Brother 6 UK over-running, with the next episode on E4 afterwards, sometimes overlapping the Channel 4 broadcast.
 The programme was shown significantly after the watershed.

 The first episode of the second series was broadcast on Channel 4 on 15 June 2006, and the last episode was aired on 17 August 2006 on Channel 4, and on 10 August 2006 on digital channel E4.

-Series one currently airs on OUTtv in Canada.
-Re-runs are currently available in the UK, on the Channel 4 streaming service 4OD.
+Series one has reaired on OUTtv in Canada.
+The whole show was available in the UK on the Channel 4 streaming service, but was later removed for undisclosed reasons.

 Reception

-On 20 November 2006 Sugar Rush (A Shine Production for Channel 4, United Kingdom) was awarded the 34th International Emmy Award classified under "Children & Young People".
-It ran against "Boys Will Be Boys" (Monster Film for NRK, Norway), "Elias - The Little Rescue Boat" (Filmkameratene AS, Norway) and "Johnny and the Bomb" (Childsplay Television, United Kingdom).
+On 20 November 2006, Sugar Rush was awarded Best Children & Young People Programme at the 34th International Emmy Awards.

-It was nominated for the Best Drama Series BAFTA Television Award in April 2007 - along with Life on Mars and Shameless - but lost to The Street.
+It was nominated for the Best Drama Series BAFTA Television Award in April 2007 – along with Life on Mars and Shameless – but lost to The Street.

-Lenora Crichlow's portrayal of the central character Maria Sugar Sweet inspired Burchill to write the 2007 sequel novel Sweet.
+Lenora Crichlow's portrayal of the central character Maria 'Sugar' Sweet inspired Burchill to write the 2007 sequel novel Sweet.